-Heat is vital in some components in order for them to work as intended, for example the engine, gearbox and brakes, though apply too much heat to these components and performance losses or permanent damage can be made.
+Heat is vital in some components in order for them to work as intended, for example, the engine, gearbox and brakes, though apply too much heat to these components and performance losses or permanent damage can be made.

-How can overheating effect your car?
+How can overheating affect your car?